kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

 {{< notice note >}}

-The Builder Image is compatible with that of OpenShift, and you can reuse it in KubeSphere.
-For more information about S2I Builder Image, refer to [S2IRun](https://github.com/kubesphere/s2irun/blob/master/docs/builder_image.md#s2i-builder-image-requirements).
+The Image Builder is compatible with that of OpenShift, and you can reuse it in KubeSphere.
+For more information about S2I Image Builder, refer to [S2IRun](https://github.com/kubesphere/s2irun/blob/master/docs/builder_image.md#s2i-builder-image-requirements).

 {{</ notice >}}

-## Create a Builder Image
+## Create an Image Builder

 ### Step 1: Prepare S2I directory